Healthcare Debates: Is Healthcare a Right or Privilege?

 The debate over whether healthcare is a right or a privilege has more questions than answers—and the answers to these questions are not straightforward.
 If they were, this debate wouldn’t have a century-old history.
 What individuals believe about healthcare comes down to a complex mixture of:

 - Life experience – Did they have a work-ending condition?

 - Values – Do all human lives have equal value?

 - Ideologies – Are rights negative or positive?

-When debating in the realm of ideals, it is very difficult to come to a conclusion as the values underlying the belief are often antithetical and irreconcilable.
-This begs one more question: can we come up with a system of healthcare that blends both ideologies so that we can move into a healthcare system that costs less, is more effective, and is win-win for our ideals and the health of our citizenry?
+When debating in the realm of ideals, it is challenging to come to a conclusion as the values underlying the belief are often antithetical and irreconcilable.
+This begs one more question: can we come up with a system of healthcare that blends both ideologies so that we can move into a healthcare system that costs less, is more effective, and is a win-win for our ideals and the health of our citizenry?